Reg McKay: Crime writing

 Aside from The Ferris Conspiracy, McKay co-wrote with Paul Ferris the novels Deadly Divisions, Villains and Vendetta.
 McKay, independently, wrote Murder Capital - Life and Death on the Streets of Glasgow and The Last Godfather.
 With Glenn Lucas he co-wrote Murdered or Missing?
 The Arlene Fraser Case.
 His books sold well and reportedly were the most commonly stolen from Borders.

 Personal life

 In 1990 McKay married a woman from Glasgow named Gerry.
 They remained together until his death.

 Illness and death

-McKay was diagnosed, at the Royal Alexandria Hospital in Paisley, with a tumour in his brain and another in his lung in January of 2009.
+McKay was diagnosed, at the Royal Alexandria Hospital in Paisley, with two cancerous tumours, one in his brain and the other in his lung, in January 2009.
 In March he started a weekly column called the Cancer Diaries for the Daily Record, which detailed his daily life with cancer.
-As his health deteriorated, he dictated the column to his wife, who had survived breast cancer.
+As his health deteriorated Gerry, who had survived breast cancer, would transcribe McKay's dictations to her.
 He died on 19 October, 2009 at his home in Paisley, Renfrewshire.
 In 2010 McKay was posthumously deemed the Scottish Press Awards' Columnist of the Year for his Cancer Diaries.